microsoft/dicom-server/docs/how-to-guides/blob-migration.md

 > This documentation is only relevant to the Medical Imaging Server for DICOM open-source project.
 All data in Azure Health Data Services Dicom Services has already been migrated.

-If you're using Dicom OSS and hosting it yourself, read on.

 Currently DICOM files are stored with DICOM UIDs as blob names in blob storage, using the template `{account}/{container}/{studyUid}/{seriesUid}/{sopInstanceUid}_{watermark}.dcm`.
 You can see this naming scheme in your blob container if you've saved any files.
 Here's an example using the blue circle sample image: